Hvirfvel/pda_static_and_dynamic_task_a/part_1_docs/testing_task_1.md

 class CardGame:

   def check_for_ace(self, card):
-    if card.value = 1:
+    if card.value = 1: # '=' should be '=='
       return True
     else
       return False

-  dif highest_card(self, card1 card2):
-  if card1.value > card2.value:
+  dif highest_card(self, card1 card2): # to be recognised as a function it needs to start with 'def' if card1.value > card2.value:
-    return card
+    return card # the if statement needs to return 'card1'
   else:
     return card2

-def cards_total(self, cards):
-  total
-  for card in cards:
+def cards_total(self, cards): # the function needs to be indented total #total needs to get a value to be recognised as a variable for card in cards:
     total += card.value
-    return "You have a total of" + total
+    return "You have a total of" + total #return needs to be formatted

 ```